Every summer there are free outdoor movies at venues like Canada Place, Stanley Park, downtown Vancouver and across the Lower Mainland.

 Movies at Holland Park is another series of outdoor movies that takes place each year at Surrey’s Holland Park at 13428 Old Yale Road not far from Central City mall on Saturday evenings.
-Each night there is popcorn, hot dogs and burgers available, with proceeds going to charity.
+Each night there is popcorn, hot dogs and burgers available.
+Admission is by donation with proceeds going to charity.

 2018 films at Holland Park include the following:

 For more information about the above movies at Holland Park, see the Prospera Credit Union website (as they are the sponsor).

 West Vancouver Festival Movies

 The Harmony Arts Festival is an arts festival that takes place at the waterfront in West Vancouver in early August each year.
 In addition to concerts and outdoor art, the festival features an outdoor movie each evening starting at around 9 pm.

 The Harmony Arts Festival venue stretches from Ambleside Park near the Ambleside Pier all the way to John Lawson Park, which is the location of the nightly movies.

 In 2019 the Harmony Arts Festival runs from August 2nd until the 11th.

 In 2018 the free outdoor movies at West Vancouver’s John Lawson Park included the following (and the 2019 lineup will be comparable):